spinnaker/spinnaker/experimental/docker-compose/README.md

 Alternatively, you can just enter ```DOCKER_IP=`docker-machine ip default` && open http://$DOCKER_IP:9000```

-# Installing via Docker Compose
+# Deploying Spinnaker on the Cloud via Docker Compose

 These instructions show you how to install the docker-compose setup in the cloud using docker-machine.